-The objective of this lab is for you to program several representative clustering algorithms in Matlab, apply them to some datasets and observe their behavior.
-The TA will first demonstrate the results of the algorithms on a toy dataset and the MNIST dataset, and then you will program them, replicate those results, and further explore the datasets with the algorithms.
-You can use the textbook, lecture notes and your own notes.
+The objective of this lab is for you to explore the behavior of several representative clustering algorithms in Matlab and apply them to some datasets.
+The TA will first demonstrate the results of the algorithms on a toy dataset and the MNIST dataset.
+Then, you will replicate those results and further explore the datasets with the algorithms.